 Restrictions on Registered Names.
 In addition to complying with ICANN standards, policies, procedures, and practices limiting domain names that may be registered, Registrar agrees to comply with applicable statutes, regulations and Registry Policies limiting the domain names that may be registered.

+RPM & URS Requirements.
+In addition to complying with general ICANN standards and policies, Registrar also agrees to comply with all ICANN-required RPMs.
+Specifically referring to URS requirements, Registrar must accept and process payments for the renewal of a domain name by a URS Complainant in cases where the URS Complainant prevailed.
+Further, Registrar must not renew a domain name to a URS Complainant who prevailed for longer than one year (if allowed by the maximum validity period of the .BLOG TLD).

 LAUNCH PHASES & RESTRICTIONS